Husqvarna 401 Vitpilen Concept

 It’s easy to get excited about concept motorcycles.
 Unfortunately, that excitement often turns to disappointment.
 The reality is that many concept motorcycles never evolve into production vehicles.
 Thankfully we seem to be on the verge of all that changing.
 Manufacturers are finally listening to consumers and are even asking for their feedback, and it looks like some of the coolest concepts we’ve been seeing lately might actually end up in our driveways.
 One such concept that has me particularly excited in the Husqvarna 401 White Arrow Cafe Racer.

 The Husqvarna 401 Vitpilen (White Arrow) as it is known in Swedish, is one of two concepts developed by Husqvarna in conjunction with Austrian design firm Kiska.
 Released last year at the EICMA show in Milan the companies claim was that the bikes would be produced if the public’s reaction to the bike warranted it.
 Thankfully since then they’ve been causing quite a stir online reappearing on my radar once again this week thanks to a mention on a favourite design blog of mine.

 “Inspired by the rebellious spirit of the golden age of the brand in the 60s and 70s, these concept machines are true Husqvarna – high-quality motorcycles with a rich sense of heritage”.

 The White Arrow design also pays homage to the Cafe Racer style of motorcycle.
 Utilising design features commonly seen on Cafe Racers such as low, clip on style handlebars and rear set footpegs for increased cornering clearance, it’s a machine designed for the road rider looking for a tactile riding experience.
-Powered by a 400cc, watercooled single producing around 45bhp and weighing in at a meager 135kg the White Arrow is also set to be one hell of a little performer.
+Powered by a 400cc, water cooled single producing around 45bhp and weighing in at a mere 135kg the White Arrow is also set to be one hell of a little performer.